 - Wadi Arava Border Crossing (Yitzhak Rabin Border Crossing) – This is one of the border crossings that connects Jordan to Israel.
 After crossing into Israel, you will need to take a taxi to Eilat or walk to the bus station on road number 90, about 1 km from the crossing.
 Get more information about Yitzhak Rabin Border Crossing here.

 - Taba Border Crossing – This border crossing connects Sinai (Egypt) to Israel.
-It’s less popular, because most people don’t reach Sinai and prefer to take a plane from Cairo or some other main city.
-After crossing into Israel, you will need to taka a taxi to Eilat or take bus 15 or 30 to the city center.
+It’s less popular because most people don’t reach Sinai and prefer to take a plane from Cairo or some other main city.
+After crossing into Israel, you will need to take a taxi to Eilat or take bus number 15 or 30 to the city center.

 Entering Eilat by air: